AnthonyChiavelli/PyGarden/readme.md

 ### TODO

 TODO: Implement a parent class for all signal acceptors

 TODO: Implement a SignalChain construct that can take a chain of SignalAcceptors/SignalGenerators and compose them together

 TODO: Make type-safe and lint-free

+TODO: Implement all current filters as subclass of a ButterworthFilter class that requires implementation of get_filter_coefficients()